 How to access the Program of Study Form

-The Program of Study Form is an online form.
-Students complete the form online after meeting with their committee members.
-Once all the data is entered into the form, students must click "Save and Print Program of Study" at the bottom of the form.
+The Program of Study Form is an online form available through My.CS portal.
+(The Fall 2018 form will be made available soon.
+Students may use the sample form for initial development of their Program of Study coursework.)
+Students can "Save" the form and return to complete the form over multiple sessions.
+Once all data is entered, students must click "Submit" at the bottom of the form, which closes the form.
 After printing the form, students must have their committee members sign off on the form and return it to the Academic Office by December 15th.

 A few things to remember when completing this online form.